wolkenheim/json-serializer/README.md

 property.
 So the key 'myName' will be represented as 'new_name' in its JSON format.
 `JsonSerialize(CustomFieldFormat::class)` will use a custom class to process the value.
 Hence, we have attributes that mutate the given key or its value.
 Both attributes have in common that they need to store information, both of string type.
-It´s jsonName for JsonProperty and className for JsonSerialize.
+It´s serializedName for JsonProperty and className for JsonSerialize.

+I added the getJsonName() method to extract the new Name property and add it to a new attribute in the PropertyRule object.